-Imaging damaged hard drives
+Imaging damaged drives

-Atola TaskForce 2 has a multi-pass imaging engine, developed using our decades-long experience in data recovery.
+Atola TaskForce 2 has a multipass imaging engine, developed using our decades-long experience in data recovery.
 This imaging hardware system enables forensic evidence acquisition even from physically damaged HDDs, while protecting the media from further deterioration.

 Features to handle damaged drives